The Feldenkrais Method®

 The Feldenkrais Method® is a somatic education modality that can help people move more easily.
 It is practiced by people of all ages and all backgrounds – often helping people with common aches, pains and movement constraints find more comfort and range in their everyday movement.
-I am a fully qualified practitioner, having graduated from the four-year long LONDON II training led by Elizabeth Beringer and Scott Clark in 2015.
-Since then, I have taught Awareness Through Movement (ATM) to my acting and dance students at Middlesex University and actors at Central School of Speech and Drama.
-I also sometimes teach public classes in East London.
-In addition, I also teach Functional Integration (FI) – hands-on, one-to-one lessons from my home in Stratford, London.
+Robert is a fully qualified practitioner, having graduated from the four-year long LONDON II training led by Elizabeth Beringer and Scott Clark in 2015.
+Since then, Robert has taught Awareness Through Movement (ATM) to acting and dance students at Middlesex University and actors at Central School of Speech and Drama.

 Learning is turning darkness, which is the absence of light, into light.
 Learning is creation.
 It is making something out of nothing.
 Learning grows until it dawns on you.